Mark Bourne - President

-Liz Riley - Vice President ~ Research Development and Extension
+Liz Riley - Vice President ~ Research, Development & Extension

 Liz has a Bachelor of Applied Science (Wine) and is also an Australian Nuffield Farming Scholar.
 She commenced viticultural consulting (Vitbit Pty Ltd) in 2000, after 8 years of working in the wine industry on a local, interstate and international basis, and in 2011 she was voted the Hunter Valley Wine Industry's Viticulturist of the Year and more recently the 2017 ASVO Viticulturist of the Year.
 An active member of the wine industry, Liz is currently an Associate Member & Viticulture Sub-committee member of the Hunter Valley Wine Tourism Association and a member of the Australian Society of Viticulture and Oenology.
 Liz remains as a special qualifications Director on the board of the Australian Wine Research Institute, a role she commenced in December 2011.
 She is also currently the Chair of the R&D committee.

-Byron Hodkinson - Vice President ~ Government Relations and Licensing
+Byron Hodkinson - Vice President ~ Policy & Licensing

 Byron is a legal, public policy and corporate affairs professional employed by Pernod Ricard Winemakers as Public Affairs Manager since December 2018.
 He has broad experience across the private and public sectors.
 Commencing his career with PricewaterhouseCoopers (PwC) as a tax lawyer, he later went on to advise senior government ministers in the Victorian and Commonwealth Governments; firstly as a tax and legal policy adviser to the Victorian Treasurer and later as senior Adviser to the Federal Treasurer on tax and superannuation policy.
 He returned to the private sector as a consultant to PwC on government engagement, tax and economic policy issues.